 Home to the largest Vietnamese population of any city outside of Vietnam, the heart of the community is informally called Little Saigon – essentially Tully and Story Roads -- just southeast of downtown.
 From what were once a handful of shops and cafes, now more than 200 unique Vietnamese shops thrive, from noodle houses and grocery stores to music shops, cafes and pho restaurants.
 The Grand Century Mall is a popular place to shop and is home to the original Lee’s Sandwiches (a Vietnamese banh mi sandwich chain eatery)

 Out on Berryessa Road, the San Jose Flea Market remains the largest open-air flea market in America.
 It opened in 1960, but remains an ever-changing experience; among its 120 acres of booths, some change every weekend.
 Picture the pages of EBay come to life and you'll get a sense of the range of goods sold here—from palm trees to perfumes, cell phones to jewelry.
 The most impressive sight is the blocks-long Produce Row, where locals in the know come to find vine-ripened tomatoes, papayas, and dried chilies galore (varieties like arbol and puya).
-The flea market is open dawn-dusk Wednesday-Sunday; parking is $1 weekdays and $5 weekends.
-For more details, visit www.sjfm.com.
+The flea market is open dawn-dusk Wednesday-Sunday.
+For more details, visit http://www.sjfm.com/

 Drive down the neighborhood's main drag, Lincoln Avenue between Willow and Minnesota streets, and you'll see a sign that says, "Smile, You're in Willow Glen".
 And you do just that in this family-friendly, tree-lined San Jose neighborhood.
-Young moms push SUV-like strollers past a street dotted with a few chain outfits and a lot of unique shops: Powell's Sweet Shoppe (loaded with every candy you remember from childhood, plus ice cream and fresh chocolates); Wine Styles (grouped by flavor profiles and most under $25), Love & Peace Showplace (antiques and home furnishings).
-Then relax on the patio of Aqui, for a great burrito and their famous avocado margarita.
-For a full store and restaurant list, go to www.downtownwillowglen.org.
+Young moms push SUV-like strollers past a street dotted with a few chain outfits and a lot of unique shops: Powell's Sweet Shoppe (loaded with every candy you remember from childhood, plus ice cream and fresh chocolates); Bella James (an eclectic blend of contemporary clothing and accessories) and Park Place Vintage (antiques and home furnishings).
+Then relax on the patio of Aqui, for a great burrito and their famous avocado margarita of at the newest concept restaurant to the glen; The Table.
+For a full store and restaurant list, go to http://www.willowglen.org/.